aplteam/SMTP/README.md

 # SMTP

-`SMTP` allows you to send emails from within Dyalog APL.
+`SMTP` is a Tatin package (See https://tatin.dev ) that allows you to send emails from within Dyalog APL.

 The package comes with a ready-to-go example that works out of the box.